 Wednesday afternoon, June 20 1990 started much like any other day.
 It ended entirely different.

-On occasion a plane would miss catching the wire however, and it was an entirely different story as a 100 pound steel hook dragged across the roof at over 120 miles per hour, followed by the business end of the jets at full power blasting by just feet above where we slept.
+On occasion however, a plane would “bolter” or miss catching the arresting wire and it was a different story entirely as a 100 pound steel “tail-hook” dragged across our roof at over 120 miles per hour, followed by the business end of the jet at full power, blasting by just feet above where we slept.

 Thus the upcoming visit to Korea was something I had looked forward to for a long time.

-The strain of pushing this old warrior to her limit would weigh heavy on our minds for what was about to happen next.
+But the strain of pushing this old warrior to her limit would weigh heavy on our minds for what was about to happen next.

-I went to bed after having stayed up the night before in hopes I would fall asleep during the day, which was pretty customary, and I fell into a deep deep sleep, more so than I expected.
-And this time I had the strangest dreams, all consisting of the ship in a state of emergency – catching fire, blowing up or sinking.
+I went to bed after having stayed up the night before in hopes I would fall asleep during the day, which was pretty customary for the night shift, and I fell into a deep deep sleep, much more so than I expected.
+And this time I had some of the strangest dreams, all consisting of the ship being in a state of emergency – catching fire, blowing up or sinking.

-And the ship was on fire.
+And the ship, was on fire.

-At 11:47 am local time while we sailed in the sea of Japan, there was a report of smoke in a storage room for the Flying Squad of DC division, our shipboard firefighters and a squad was dispatched to investigate.
+-At 11:47 am local time while we sailed in the sea of Japan, there was a report of smoke in a storage room for the Flying Squad of DC division, our shipboard firefighters and a squad was dispatched to investigate.
 At 12:23 there was an explosion, and around this time general quarters was sounded.
 (I was asleep, not sure when it rang).

-Exactly 1 hour later at 1:23 a second larger explosion rocked the ship.
+-Exactly 1 hour later at 1:23 a second larger explosion rocked the ship.

-Rescue teams and firefighters were dispatched, and eventually they were able to bring the fire under control.
+Rescue teams and more firefighters were dispatched, and eventually they were able to bring the fire under control.
 But an official total of 18 shipmates were injured- some critically, and 3 perished, including DC3 Shane Kilgore, MSSN Patrick Johnson, and HTFN Jeffery Vierra.

 They risked their lives to save ours, and for that I am forever grateful to the USS Midway Flying Squad.
-Most especially because MY life inadvertently hung in the balance as well.
+Most especially because my life inadvertently hung in the balance as well.

 But there is more to my story.